tangshuang/jqvm/README.md

 const view = $('#app').vm(initState)
 ```

+JQVM will treat html in #app as template, so, it is recommended to use `template` tag to define template.

 The return value is a `view` object which has methods:

-- on(events, selector?, callback): bind listener, notice, callback is different from jQuery.fn.on, I will show detail later
+- on(events, selector?, callback): bind listeners, notice that callback is different from jQuery.fn.on, I will detail later
 - off(events, selector?, callback): unbind listener which is bound by `on`
 - mount(el?): mount view into DOM
 - unmount(): destroy view in DOM, `vm` is unusable until you invoke `mount` again
-- update(nextState): rerender
+- update(nextState): rerender, you can pass new state into `update()`, the new state will be merge into old state like react setState does.
 - find(selector): same as `$.fn.find`, select elements in view container

 The `mount` method can receive a selector or a jquery element.